 The breasts can sag for many reasons, including age, pregnancy, weight loss, and more.
 While older women and post-pregnancy women are more prone to sagging, it can happen to women of any age, with or without kids.
 Sagging breasts can cause a woman to feel self-conscious or embarrassed about her appearance, and can cause problems when shopping for clothes or swimsuits.
 In addition, some women may be hesitant to have intimate encounters due to fear of exposing their breasts.

-Philadelphia breast lift surgeon Dr. David Bottger performs breast lift surgery on women who desire a more youthful, perky appearance for their breasts.
+Philadelphia-area plastic surgeon Dr. David Bottger performs breast lift surgery on women who desire a more youthful, perky appearance for their breasts.
 Contact him at 610-355-4275 to schedule your initial consultation and see if a breast lift is right for you.

 - What Is A Breast Lift